mantidproject/mantid/docs/source/algorithms/EnggFitTOFFromPeaks-v1.rst

    might undergo significant changes, should instrument scientists decide to do so.

-Finds the calibration parameters DIFA, DIFC and TZERO (as defined in GSAS) from a list of peaks fitted to a diffraction pattern.
+This algorithm finds the calibration parameters DIFA, DIFC and TZERO (as defined in GSAS) from a list of peaks fitted to a diffraction pattern.
 The peaks can be fitted to a Mantid workspace spectrum using the algorithm :ref:`EnggFitPeaks <algm-EnggFitPeaks>` which produces a table with